 Due to a limitation with Visual Studio, the Foresee feature is currently only supported in Visual Studio 2013

 When you want to compare files, you use a diff application to spot the differences.
-Unfortunately, when you need to compare two objects, you have to trust your eyes and memory.
-With our Compare feature, you can now spend less time squinting and let OzCode Compare objects and collections with a simple click!
-The results are displayed in a side-by-side view that you can use to drill down deep into the structure.
+Unfortunately, when you need to compare two (or more) objects, you have to trust your eyes and memory.
+With our Compare feature, you can now spend less time squinting, and let OzCode Compare objects and collections with a simple click!
+The results are displayed in a side-by-side view that helps you investigate the differences and the similarities between the two objects.

 Objects can have many properties, but when debugging, not all of them are useful to you.
 You’re usually interested only in a selected few.
 For a Customer class, it might be the ID and Username properties, for a Point in 3D space, it might be the X, Y, and Z fields.
 With our “Reveal” feature, you can finally focus on the data that actually matters.
 Star the properties you are interested in and they will appear right next to the object.
 If you have, for example, a collection of Customer objects and you are mostly concerned with their first and last names, simply star the FirstName and Surname properties and immediately all the objects in the collection show these properties next to them.
 Your choices will be persisted across debugging session and across different Visual Studio solution files.